Click on pictures for larger image, or to view the video.

 Selected for the commercial, Jordan is now surrounded by two beautiful women feeding him Doritos and two hunky models behind him, everyone in swimsuits.
 The flamboyant director repeatedly tells Jordan to “Go bold!”
 Out of other moves, Jordan decides to drop his swim shorts, to everyone’s dismay.
 In the closing, the director concludes darkly, “Too bold.”

 Of course, Doritos joined the Super Bowl 2020 group of advertisers, and of course they had an LGBT theme in their commercial.
 In a dance-off (to win a bag of Doritos Cool Ranch) gay rapper Lil Nas X challenges Sam Elliot.
 With the help of his horse, guess who wins.
+Before the event, a 30-second teaser was released with the title "Bassquake", in which the cowboy rides into town.

 Just six years after the first LGBT representation in the biggest advertising event of the year, this was one of at least 10 commercials featuring LGBT characters.
 We have come a long way, helped no doubt by the SCOTUS decision to allow same-sex marriage in 2015.